Skip to content

 If ipfilter.enable was false you will have to restart uTorrent after changing it to true.

--SYMANTEC FIREWALL: How to block range of IP addresses (Subnets) using Symantec Endpoint protection Firewall rule
+How to block range of IP addresses (Subnets) using Symantec Endpoint protection Firewall rule

 Some times we might want to block IP addresses ranges using Firewall rules